Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 After your first consultation with an Illume Fertility physician, you and your Financial Coordinator will review everything together and fill in the gaps.

-Not always.
-You can usually get confirmation of your benefits in writing without a plan in place.
+Not always!
+You can usually get confirmation of your benefits in writing without a treatment plan in place.
 For a formal predetermination or prior authorization, many insurers require anticipated services and codes.

-After you meet with your Illume Fertility physician, we’ll provide specific codes and submit any documentation your plan requires.
+After your initial consultation with your Illume Fertility physician, we’ll always confirm specific codes and submit any documentation your plan requires.

 Ask whether Illume Fertility is in-network; what’s covered for diagnostic testing, IUI, and IVF; if medications are covered under medical or pharmacy benefits; whether a specialty pharmacy is required; and if there are cycle caps, age limits, or lifetime dollar maximums.